Kazon Ship Sizes

 State of Flux

-A raider supposedly appears in "State of Flux".
-The spacious sets would make no sense if this were a small fighter.
+Kazon raiders with the according bridge module instead of a cockpit window appear for the first time in "State of Flux".
+The spacious interior sets would make no sense if they were on a small fighter.

 The young Kazon's vessel that is destroyed by Chakotay in the second-season episode "Initiations" is a small fighter.
 The episode marks the first on-screen appearance of the fighter cockpit module with its characteristic three-part window on either side, as seen in Christie's auction catalog of 2006.
 Perhaps surprisingly, the cockpit's premiere predates that of the larger raider's bridge module.
 The screen caps clearly show that the windows are not like openings in an otherwise flush upper bow surface, but that a raised module is put on the model.
 We can also notice that the openings in the ornament-like framework just below the bridge window are black and appear to be flush.
 They might supposed to be extensions of the cockpit windows.

 Another Kazon ship appearance is in "Persistence of Vision", although only in an illusion created by the Bothans.
 The scenes show a fighter with the proper cockpit module.
 Only in one take there is no module, obviously because it is re-used from "Caretaker".

 "Maneuvers" features Maje Culluh's ship, which is definitely a large raider as indicated by the multi-deck window lighting.
 The fly-by of the Kazon torpedo (which is some 8 meters long) and of Chakotay's Type-8 shuttlecraft prove Culluh's ship has several decks and a lower length limit of 80m.
 Moreover, there is at least one shuttlebay on the ship.
 In the close view it is interesting to notice that the already mentioned framework below the bridge module (one of the various cardboard-like add-ons) is hollow and the brownish hull shines through, as opposed to the black filling of the same structure on the fighter.